Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Methodology

 \subsection{Analyzing MINTO}

 To evaluate the impact of MINTO, we design an empirical study that seeks to answer two central questions: \textit{(Q1) Is the minimum operator an appropriate criterion for combining online and target estimates?
-(Q2) Can the empirical evidence substantiate the rationale for adopting the minimum operator?}

-We empirically examine how the minimum operator employed in MINTO stands relative to alternative operators for combining online and target network estimates.
+(Q2) Can the empirical evidence substantiate the rationale for adopting the minimum operator?} We empirically examine how the minimum operator employed in MINTO stands relative to alternative operators for combining online and target network estimates.
 Our evaluation is conducted on $15$ Atari games and considers the following baselines: \textbf{Online Only}, which relies exclusively on the online estimates during training; \textbf{Target Only}, equivalent to \ac{DQN} using solely the target network estimates; \textbf{Max}, which selects the larger of the two estimates; \textbf{Mean}, which averages them; \textbf{Random}, which chooses between the online and target networks with equal probability; and finally \textbf{Min}, the operator at the core of our proposed method, MINTO.

-In Fig.~\ref{fig:minto_vs_tf_ablation_main}, we clearly observe the advantage of the minimum operator over the alternative candidates, thereby addressing \textit{Q1}.As expected, the Online Only function performs poorly, as it relies on rapidly changing bootstrapped targets that lead to unstable training dynamics (see Fig.~\ref{fig:individual_results_tf_ablation}).
+In Fig.~\ref{fig:minto_vs_tf_ablation_main}, we clearly observe the advantage of the minimum operator over the alternative candidates, thereby addressing \textit{Q1}.
+As expected, the Online Only function performs poorly, as it relies on rapidly changing bootstrapped targets that lead to unstable training dynamics (see Fig.~\ref{fig:individual_results_tf_ablation}).
 On the other hand, the Random function fails to match the performance of MINTO, instead converging toward the behavior of Target Only (DQN).
 The Mean function also aligns closely with Target Only, without offering any additional benefit.
 Interestingly, the worst results are obtained with the Max operator, which represents the opposite selection criterion to ours.
 In this case, instability arises from severe overestimation bias, which in turn drives large and uncontrolled increases in target values.
 Taken together, these findings support our motivation for adopting the minimum operator: it enables the inclusion of recent online estimates in a stable manner by mitigating the overestimation bias they may introduce, thus providing an empirical answer to \textit{Q2}.